128technology/docs/docs/concepts_pcli.md

 The `!` command offers three options:

-1. !! to re-run the last command run
+1. `!!`: Re-run the last command.
-2. !&lt;number&gt; to re-run a specific command from the PCLI history.
-Negative numbers are supported to perform a reverse search of the history. (i.e., `!-1` = `!!`)
+2. `!<number>`: Re-run a specific command from the PCLI history.
+Negative numbers are supported to perform a reverse search of the history (i.e., `!-1` = `!!`).
-3. !&lt;string&gt; to re-run the most recent substring match from the PCLI history (reverse search of history).
+3. `!<string>`: Re-run the most recent substring match from the PCLI history (reverse search of history).

 ## Features

 ### Paste Config

-When working across multiple systems, it is convenient to cut-and-paste snippets of one configuration and paste it directly into another 128T router.
+When working across multiple systems, it is convenient to copy snippets of one configuration and paste them directly into another SSR configuration.
 The PCLI detects configuration entered in bulk and accepts input in either `show config` native format or flat format.
-Invalid configuration is handled in the same fashion as it would be as if it were entered line by line.
+Invalid configuration is handled as if it were entered line by line.

-An example of copying a service from one system and pasting it to another can be seen below.
+An example of copying a service from one system and pasting it to another is shown below.

 ```config
 admin@tp-colo-primary.tp-colo# show config running authority service internet_service